top of page

 To watch "Defying Gravity," click here.

-In 2019, Veronica was invited to the Professional Program at the prestigious SONGFEST institute in Los Angeles, California.
+In 2019, Veronica was invited to the Professional Program at the SONGFEST institute in Los Angeles, California.
 While at SONGFEST, Veronica performed in numerous concerts including; the Bach Cantata Institute under the direction of John Harbison; Guest Master Class with Susan Graham, The Songs of Jake Heggie concert, The Breaking of Nations: WW I & II and Recovered Voices concert, The Journey Through Schubert Lieder master series with Graham Johnson.
 Veronica has been awarded both a professional fellowship from SONGFEST and grant from the Art Song Foundation of Canada.

 Veronica was awarded a full scholarship as one of only six singers selected for the Bel Canto Ornamentation Intensive at TEATRO NUOVO under the direction of noted musicologist, conductor and Bel Canto pedagogue Will Crutchfield at Opera America in New York City.